EvSecDev/SCMP/README.md

 ### Controller Help Menu

 ```
-Usage of scmcontroller:
--V 			Print Version Information
--auto-deploy 		Automatically uses latest commit and deploys configuration files from it (Requires '-c [/path/to/scmpc.yaml]')
+Usage: scmcontroller [OPTIONS]...

+Examples:
+    controller --config </etc/scmpc.yaml> --manual-deploy --commitid <14a4187d22d2eb38b3ed8c292a180b805467f1f7>
+    controller --config </etc/scmpc.yaml> --manual-deploy --use-failtracker-only
+    controller --config </etc/scmpc.yaml> --deploy-all --remote-hosts <www,proxy,db01> [--commitid <14a4187d22d2eb38b3ed8c292a180b805467f1f7>]
+    controller --config </etc/scmpc.yaml> --deployer-versions [--remote-hosts <www,proxy,db01>]
+    controller --config </etc/scmpc.yaml> --deployer-update-file <~/Downloads/deployer> [--remote-hosts <www,proxy,db01>]

+Options:
--c [string] 		Path to the configuration file (default "scmpc.yaml")
+    -c, --config </path/to/yaml>                    Path to the configuration file [default: scmpc.yaml]
+    -a, --auto-deploy                               Use latest commit for deployment, normally used by git post-commit hook
+    -m, --manual-deploy                             Use specified commit ID for deployment (Requires '--commitid')
+    -d, --deploy-all                                Deploy all files in specified commit to specific hosts (Requires '--remote-hosts')
+    -r, --remote-hosts <host1,host2,host3...>       Override hosts for deployment
--commitid [string] 	Commit ID (hash) of the commit to deploy configurations from (Requires '-c [/path/to/scmpc.yaml]')
+    -C, --commitid <hash>                           Commit ID (hash) of the commit to deploy configurations from
--deploy-all 		Ignores changed files, and deploys all relevant files in repo to specified hosts (Requires '--remote-hosts [hostname]')
--manual-deploy 		Manually use supplied commit ID to deploy configs for repository (Requires '--commitid [hash]'
--remote-hosts [string] 	Override hosts (by name in comma separated values) which will be deployed to (Requires '--commitid [hash]')
--use-failtracker-only 	Use the fail tracker file in the given commit to manually deploy failed files (Requires '--manual-deploy'
+    -f, --use-failtracker-only                      If previous deployment failed, use the failtracker to retry (Requires '--manual-deploy')
+        --deployer-versions                         Query remote host deployer executable versions and print to stdout
+        --deployer-update-file </path/to/binary>    Upload and update deployer executable with supplied signed ELF file
+    -h, --help                                      Show this help menu
+    -V, --version                                   Show version and packages
+    -v, --versionid                                 Show only version number
 ```

 ### Deployer Help Menu

 ```
-Usage of scmdeployer:
--V 		Print Version Information
+Usage: scmdeployer [OPTIONS]...

+Options:
--c [string] 	Path to the configuration file (default "scmpd.yaml")
+    -c, --config </path/to/yaml>       Path to the configuration file [default: scmpd.yaml]
--start-server	Start the Deployer SSH Server (Requires '-c [/path/to/scmpd.yaml])
+    -s, --start-server                 Start the Deployer SSH Server
+    -h, --help                         Show this help menu
+    -V, --version                      Show version and packages
+    -v, --versionid                    Show only version number
 ```

 ## Setup walk-through

+### Remote Hosts Setup

+**If using the Deployer SSH server:**
+1. Copy the install archive to the installation host
+2. Extract the archive with tar
+3. Run the installation shell script, answer the prompts
+4. Done!
+Proceed to controller installation

+**If not using the Deployer SSH server:**
+1. Create a user that can log into SSH and use Sudo
+2. Modify `/etc/sudoers` to allow your new user to run Sudo commands with a password
+  - Optionally, restrict the commands your new user can run to the following:
+    - ls, rm, cp, ln, rmdir, mkdir, chown, chmod, sha256sum, and any reload commands you need (systemctl, sysctl, ect.)
+3. Done!
+Proceed to controller installation

 ### Controller (local) setup

-1. Create an ED25519 SSH private key (Yes, that specific algo, otherwise you'll have to change the source code - read the note at the bottom), and copy public key to desired hosts
+1. Create an ED25519 SSH key (Yes, that specific algo, otherwise you'll have to change the source code - read the note at the bottom)
-2. Start the controller binary and the supplied template yaml configuration on your workstation or deployment source of choice with the '--newrepo' argument.
+2. Copy the public key of your new SSH key to the desired hosts
-3. Follow the prompts to initialize a new repository.
+3. Start the installer script and follow the prompts
-4. Configure the template yaml file for all the remote Linux hosts you wish to manage, with their IP, Port, and username
+4. Configure the template yaml file for all the remote Linux hosts you wish to manage, with their IP, Port, and username (and indicate true if you don't want a specific host to use the templates directory)
-5. Copy all the remote configuration files you wish to manage into the repository under the desired template or host directory, then git add and commit to test functionality.
+5. Copy all the remote configuration files you wish to manage into the repository under the desired template or host directory

-### Remote Hosts Setup

-1. Run the supplied installer shell script for your architecture
-2. Answer the questions as it applies to your environment
-3. If on Debian, copy supplied PAM Apparmor template to remote host
-4. Add the public key for the user/Deployer to the controller's configuration file for that particular host
+6. Then, git add and commit to test functionality.

 ## NOTES